n000tavailable/tunedetective/README.md

 # Features:

+- Get notified for new releases of your favorite artists
 - Fetch multiple artists at once
 - Display the entire Discography of an artist
 - Search for music artists and view their similar artists